Haroldov/Coursera_Capstone/Final Report.md

   <img src="https://github.com/Haroldov/Coursera_Capstone/blob/master/Images/wafflechart.PNG" width="600" title="hover text">
 </p>

 <p align="justify">For practical purposes, a word cloud is shown in the image below.
 In this way, a person trying to locate a similar neighborhood in Toronto can locate it looking for the neighborhoods with the same color.
-Here we can se that .</p>
+Here we can see that Chinatown, Roosevelt Island, St James Town and so on belong are similar among them.
+On the other hand, York ville, Sutton Place, North Midtown and so on are different from those we mentioned earlier but again they are similar among them.</p>

 <p align="center">
   <img src="https://github.com/Haroldov/Coursera_Capstone/blob/master/Images/wordcloud.PNG" width="450" title="hover text">
 </p>

+<p align="justify">For practical purposes, a word cloud is shown in the image below.
+In this way, a person trying to locate a similar neighborhood in Toronto can locate it looking for the neighborhoods with the same color.
+Here we can see that Chinatown, Roosevelt Island, St James Town and so on belong are similar among them.
+On the other hand, York ville, Sutton Place, North Midtown and so on are different from those we mentioned earlier but again they are similar among them.</p>

 <p align="center">
   <img src="https://github.com/Haroldov/Coursera_Capstone/blob/master/Images/barchart.PNG" width="600" title="hover text">